Muskau Park

 Muskau Park (Muskauer Park, officially: Fürst-Pückler-Park Bad Muskau; Park Mużakowski) is a landscape park in the Upper Lusatia region of Germany and Poland.
 It is the largest and one of the most famous English gardens in Central Europe, stretching along both sides of the German–Polish border on the Lusatian Neisse.
 The park was laid out from 1815 onwards at the behest of Prince Hermann von Pückler-Muskau (1785–1871), centered on his Schloss Muskau residence.

 In July 2004, Muskau Park was added to the list of UNESCO World Heritage Sites (as a joint effort between Poland and Germany) because of its 'utopian' design that incorporates both native plants and the nearby town, and its influence on the development of landscape architecture.
-The park also stands as one of Poland's official Historic Monuments (pomnik historii), as designated May 1, 2004, and tracked by the National Heritage Board of Poland.
+The park also stands as one of Poland's official Historic Monuments (pomnik historii), as designated on May 1, 2004, and tracked by the National Heritage Board of Poland.

 Overview

 The park covers 3.5 km2 of land in Poland and 2.1 km2 in Germany.
 It extends on both sides of the Neisse, which constitutes the border between the countries.
 The 17.9 km2 buffer zone around the park encompassed the German town Bad Muskau (Mužakow) in the West and Polish Łęknica (Wjeska, former Lugknitz) in the East.
-While Muskau Castle is situated west of the river, the heart of the park is the partially wooded raised areas on the east bank called The Park on Terraces.
+While Muskau Castle is situated west of the river, the heart of the park is the partially wooded raised area on the east bank called The Park on Terraces.
 In 2003, a pedestrian bridge spanning the Neisse was rebuilt to connect both parts.
 Designed as a painting with plants, the park uses native plants, water features, bridges, and paths to enhance the site's inherent natural beauty.